Rajeev Kumar (politician, former police officer): Kolkata Police (2016–2019)

 He was briefly appointed as the Kolkata Police Commissioner from 14 February 2016 to 12 April 2016.
 In the 2016 elections in West Bengal, he was removed from the post by the Election Commission of India.
 He was later reinstated on 21 May 2016 and served until 19 February 2019.

 Later career

 He was the Additional Director of Criminal Investigation Department, West Bengal from 20 February 2019 until December 2019.
 He was then promoted to Principal Secretary of the Department of Information Technology, West Bengal until 2023.

-He was promoted to Director General of Police, West Bengal on 27 December 2023 on the superannuation of Manoj Malaviya batch of 1988 IPS.
+He was promoted to acting Director General of West Bengal Police on 31 December 2023 on the superannuation of Manoj Malaviya batch of 1988 IPS.
+He retired on 31 January 2026.

+Political career

+On 27 February 2026, Kumar was announced as the Trinamool Congress party candidate from West Bengal for the 2026 Rajya Sabha elections to be held on 16 March.
+He was sworn in as the Member of Parliament of Rajya Sabha on 6 April 2026.

 Controversies

 In 2019, Kumar was accused by the CBI in the Supreme Court of tampering with electronic evidence related to the Saradha chit-fund case.
-Though there is no accurate evidence against him. estimated 1.8 million depositors from West Bengal, Assam, Chhattisgarh, Jharkhand and Odisha contributed an estimated Rs.
+Though there is no accurate evidence against him.
+An estimated 1.8 million depositors from West Bengal, Assam, Chhattisgarh, Jharkhand and Odisha contributed an estimated Rs.
 2,460 crore to the case.
 It was discovered in 2012 when depositors began reporting suspicious activity to the police.